complyue/smart-ghc8/README.md

 > :: install 7.6.3 -> boot 7.10.3 -> boot 8.2.2 -> boot 8.4.4 -> boot 8.6.5 -> boot 8.8.2

 Why?
-GHC must be bootstrapped with an already working GHC, and each version has it own minimum version requirement, thus this path of bootstrapping.
+To build GHC from source, it must be bootstrapped with an already working GHC, and each version comes with it own minimum version requirement, thus this path of bootstrapping.

 ## Space Occupation:

-Minimum of **60GB** disk space recommended for the `zones` pool of the SmartOS build (may be virtual) machine
+Minimum of **60GB** disk space is recommended for the `zones` pool of the **SmartOS** build machine (virtual or physical)

-- Build Stage: 20GB
+- Build Stage: 20 GB
-- Build Zone: 12.4GB
+- Build Zone: 12.4 GB

 ## Steps